christian8p/TwitterArchive/README.md

 The Twitter API currently limits access to a maximum of 3200 tweets in your timeline.
-Hence if you have tweeted more often than that, you will not be able to retrieve beyond 3200 past tweets..
+Hence if you have tweeted more often than that, you will not be able to retrieve beyond 3200 past tweets.

 # Usage

-This guide assumes you have Haskell and Cabal installed on your computer
+The following instructions assume you have Haskell and Cabal installed on your computer.

 * Install `json` from Hackage using `cabal install json`

-* Modify the script on top to change the `twitterUser` property to your username

-* Execute the script using `runhaskell twitterarchiver.hs`
+* Execute the script using `runhaskell twitterarchiver.hs -u username`.
+For now only public Twitter accounts are supported.

 * Once the script finishes execution, your twitter archive should be in a file called `archive.txt`